 In other words, living in a landed home will allow you to keep up with the evolving trends.
 Moreover, you’ll have enough room to move, mix, and match styles.
 You’ll be able to play with scale, height, color, and other aspects of the interior.

-While styles like contemporary and Nordic look more traditional, industrial is the opposite.
+While styles like the contemporary and Nordic look more traditional, industrial is the opposite.
 This unorthodox style has gained popularity in the past few years.
-As you can expect, it combines early 20th-century warehouse vibes with a pinch of sophisticated looks.
-That’s why it will easily fit into any landed property interior design’s plans.
+As you can expect, it combines early 20th-century warehouse design styles with a pinch of sophisticated looks.
+That’s why it will easily fit into any landed home design plans.

 Perhaps, you were looking for something that’ll make the interior look more active and lively.
-Industrial interior design focuses on high ceilings and a space filled with subdued and grungy finishings.
+The industrial interior design theme focuses on high ceilings and a space filled with subdued and grungy finishings.
 Moreover, one of the signature properties of this style involves a bare form of styling.

 Often, you’d see exposed brick walls or ceiling beams to complement the dark-colored grittiness of the furnishing.
 In this respect, wood and metal are prominent in such interiors.
 Typically, there’s a beautiful mixture of chairs, tables and other furniture with both steel and wooden elements.
 Some designers improve the look by incorporating reclaimed wood and lacquered-black steel frames.

 Also, many warehouses feature an open-plan concept.
 Why not transfer this feature to your property?
-Usually, an industrial-inspired home is perfect for a landed property interior design.
+Usually, an industrial-inspired home is perfect for a landed house.
 When you combine it with the signature hooded lighting and raw look, your home will immediately start resembling a warehouse.
 Besides, the style is flexible and easily customizable.

 Since a landed property often has multiple inhabitants, everyone will have their own styling preferences.
 The main benefit of the eclectic design is the freedom of experimenting with the themes in each room.
 Of course, you can create a single central theme to flow through your home.